 14.3 If the parties agree that amendments are required but the Processor cannot reasonably accommodate the necessary changes, the Controller may elect to terminate those part(s) of the Services which may give rise to the non-compliance.
 The provision of Services unaffected by this shall continue unchanged.

-15.1 This Agreement sets out the entire understanding of the parties with regards to the subject matter herein.
+15.1 This DPA sets out the entire understanding of the parties with regards to the subject matter herein.

-15.3 This Agreement shall be governed by the laws of England and Wales.
-The courts of England shall have exclusive jurisdiction for the settlement of all disputes arising under this Agreement.
+15.3 This DPA shall be governed by the laws of England and Wales.
+The courts of England shall have exclusive jurisdiction for the settlement of all disputes arising under this DPA.

 Schedule 1: LIST OF SUB-PROCESSORS